Identification Management Standards

 This standard provides the controls used to ensure that 1 or more authenticators are still possessed and solely controlled by the authorised holder.

-This standard provides additional controls for parties that provide credentials on which others rely.
+This standard provides additional controls for parties that provide credentials and/or presentation facilitation mechanisms on which others rely.

 Standards that have been superseded by the new Identification Management Standards.